Forecasting Generative Amplification: Basics and toy datasets

-Two effects determine the success of amplification: \begin{enumerate} \item no network training is perfect, so the learned $\pgen(x)$ will not reproduce $ D_\true^{\Ntrain}$ perfectly; \item $\pgen(x)$ will smooth out $D_\true^{\Ntrain}$, giving a better approximation to $p_{\true}(x)$. \end{enumerate} To determine the amount of amplification following \cref{eq:amp_define}, we need a metric to measures the agreement of a dataset $D$ with a probability distribution $p(x)$.
-Given such a metric $M(D, p(x))$, we implicitly define the effective number of true samples in the hypothetically generated dataset, $\Nequiv$, via
+Two effects determine the success of amplification: \begin{enumerate} \item no training is perfect, so $\pgen$ will not reproduce $D_\text{true}^{\Ntrain}$ exactly, \item $\pgen$ will smooth out $D_\text{true}^{\Ntrain}$, potentially giving a better approximation to $\ptrue(x)$. \end{enumerate} To quantitatively evaluate \cref{eq:amp_define}, we need a metric to measure the agreement of a dataset $D$ with a probability distribution $p(x)$.
+Given such a metric $M[D, p(x)]$, we implicitly define the effective number of events $\Nequiv$ from the true distribution such that a sample of size $\Nequiv$ from $\ptrue$ approximates $\ptrue$ as well as an infinitely sampled dataset from the learned $\pgen$,